jrandj/aws-security-specialty/README.md

 1. Network analysis tools (packet capture and flow captures)

     * VPC Traffic Mirroring is an AWS feature used to copy network traffic from the elastic network interface of an EC2 instance to a target for analysis.
 This makes a variety of network-based monitoring and analytics solutions possible on AWS.
-By capturing the raw packet data required for content inspection, VPC Traffic Mirroring enables agentless methods for acquiring network traffic from/to Amazon Elastic Compute Cloud (EC2) instances.
+By capturing the raw packet data required for content inspection, VPC Traffic Mirroring enables agentless methods for acquiring network traffic from/to EC2 instances.

 1. SSH/RDP